pflanze/functional-perl/README.md

 stack space, which will be reported as a segfault on most systems.
 There are two different remedies for this:

-    - increase system stack size by setting resource limits (e.g. by using `ulimit` in Bash.)
+    - increase system stack size by changing the corresponding resource limit (e.g. see `help ulimit` in Bash.)

     - don't let go of a deeply nested structure at once.
 Again, this is done by letting go of the outer layers (like the head of the